 The Banned words option is a simple list of all the words you wish to ban.
 They should be separated by either spaces or newlines: i.e

-There are also two options that you can set for this rule -
+There are also three options that you can set for this rule -

 Banned sites.
-The former is again a simple checkbox.
-This automatically detects sites that contain malware using Google safebrowsing in addition to the ones provided.
+The first two are simple checkbox-sliders and they automatically detect sites that contain malware using Google safebrowsing or Scam link APIs by SinkingYachts and BitFlow, in addition to the ones provided.

 The Banned websites option is a simple list of all the hosts you wish to ban, again separated by either spaces or newlines.
 Note that here, you cannot ban specific subdomains and not the whole site -

 fun.google.com.
 Note the lack of the https protocol in front of the site.
 To ban